Skip to content

 Info

-Behavior Trees and Finite State Machines make decisions based on conditions and the order of decisions.
+In traditional condition-based AI techniques like BTs and FSMs, the agents make decisions based on conditions and the order of decisions.
 However, they are subject to change.

-In Behavior Trees and Finite State Machines, an agent makes decisions by answering one Yes-No Question at a time and in a fixed order:
+In BTs and FSMs, an agent makes decisions by answering one Yes-No Question at a time and in a fixed order:

 • Should I move towards the enemy?